chloejefferson/GoldBadgeChallenges/README.md

 Challenge 4 - KomodoOuting: Display, create and calculate company events and their associated costs.

+Challenge 5 - KomodoGreeting: Display, create and update customers and their associated greeting email by their customer type/status.

 # Support
 For support, please message me on GitHub.